lukasbrunner/ClimWIP/README.md

 -------------------

 model_path : string or list of strings

     Example: /net/atmos/data/cmip5-ng/

     Description: Path(s) to the model archive(s).

-model_id : string or list of strings,
+model_id : string or list of strings

     Allowed values: CMIP3, CMIP5, CMIP6, LE

     Description: Unique identifier for each model archive.
-# model scenario name(s): string or list of strings

 model_scenario : string or list of strings

     Example: rcp85

     Description: Identifier of the experiment.

 # - need to have the same lenght -